-Monday, September 07, 2015 6:05 PM HCBS HCBS
+Sent.
+Monday, September seven, two thousand fifteen, 6:05 PM

-On behalf of our son
+Subject.
+HCBS

-my husband and I attended the AHCCCS Community Forum.
+On behalf of our son, redacted text, my husband and I attended the AHCCCS Community Forum.
 As previously stated in other emails on this subject we were very concerned with the direction that was being proposed for the CBE program.
-Our son both lives in a Marc Center Group Home and attends the Marc Center East ER program (CBE program).
+Our son both lives in a Marc Center Group Home and attends the Marc Center East ER program CBE program.

 We were pleased to hear and hope that it will be followed through on that Long Term Care Clients currently in a sheltered workshop would have some kind of "grandfathered" clause.
-Our son has enjoyed the benefits of the progress that has been made; i.e. Parkway in Mesa, integration into the Public School System and now programs through Marc Center since his birth in 1967 and we would not want to see any improvements stop.
+Our son has enjoyed the benefits of the progress that has been made. that is.
+Parkway in Mesa, integration into the Public School System and now programs through Marc Center since his birth in nineteen hundred sixty seven and we would not want to see any improvements stop.
 However, It seems like the rules/information coming down from CMS or other advocates are not looking at the individuality of all the different levels of intellectual and developmental disabilities.
 Our son and others like him in the CBE program at Marc Center have a perfect placement since they do not have the ability to work in a competitive job or the social skills to be employed outside the structure of their current CBE program.